What Is a Good CTR for Google Ads + How to Improve Yours

 Here’s how to link Google Ads to Google Analytics to track your ad campaigns better.

 Your CTR will vary depending on which networks you use to place your ads.
-There are 2 Google networks you can use to place ads, so let’s go over them.
+There are 2 Google networks you can use to place ads.
+This article is going to mostly focus on ads for the Search Network, but I’ll briefly go over both.

 The Search Network